An introduction to The Great Dolomite Road

 blue underlined font.
 Please do click on those.
 They will add greatly to your enjoyment of the material.
 That last one wasn’t a link, by the way!

 The photographs on the site are not web thumbnails, but scaled down originals.
-That may sometimes make them a little slow to load, but if your computer has the ability to zoom in on them, you will be able to see much detail without pixellation.
+That may sometimes make them a little slow to load, but if your computer has the ability to zoom in on them, you will be able to see good detail without pixellation on my own colour shots.
+The resolution of the Zardini originals is limited by printing technology of the time.
+I decided not to use any modern digital processing, other than quite high resolution flatbed scanning, to sharpen the Zardini photos.

 What else?

-I also hope that at some point, the text on the site can all be translated into Italian.
+I also hope that at some point, the text on the site can all be translated into Italian and/or German.
+My own grasp of both languages is better than average, but not up to the task.

 Oh, and enjoy the site, but do go and see for yourself, too.